ml-opensource/Rye/README.md

 }
 ```

+As you can see, the `standard` ViewType takes an optional `RyeConfiguration` as a parameter.
+This means that you don't _have_ to provide a `RyeConfiguration` in which case default values will be used for all parameters including the text (but you probably don't want an alert showing the text "Add a message" do you?).

-As you can see, the `standard` type takes a `RyeConfiguration` as a parameter and the `custom` type takes the view you would like to use and an `Rye.AnimationType` (with a default value already provided).
+ The `custom` ViewType takes the view you would like to use and an `Rye.AnimationType` (with a default value already provided).
 For more on the `AnimationType` please refer to the section [Animation Type](#animation-type) below.

 #### Where To Show the Alert?